-For the past few years, Value in Health has demonstrated double-digit percentage increases in the journal's impact factor (currently 5.725, 5-year score is 6.932).
-The journal is now rated 4th of 88 journals in health policy and sciences, 9th of 108 journals in healthcare sciences and services, and 24th of 376 journals in economics (social science).
+Value in Health remains one of the top-ranked journals in the HEOR field.
+The journal's current impact factor score is 4.5 and its 5-year score is 6.2.
+The journal is now rated 8th of 87 journals in Health Policy & Sciences, 21st of 105 journals in Health Care Sciences & Services, and 69th of 380 journals in Economics (social science).

 The journal has also witnessed more than a 70% increase in submissions over the past 5 years.
 As a result, the editors now find it necessary to reject many more papers without peer review, including ones that may be suitable for publication in other leading journals.
-In 2021, the journal's overall rejection rate was 82.3%.
+In 2022, the journal's overall rejection rate was 82.4%.
 Although we recognize that authors never want to hear that their papers are rejected, we also know that they value a fast response time.
 That said, the editors strive to return decisions on papers that are not sent out for an external peer review within 2 weeks.

-On the other hand, all manuscripts that are deemed appropriate for Value in Health after initial screening will be reviewed by at least two peer reviewers.
+On the other hand, all manuscripts that are deemed appropriate for Value in Health after initial screening will be reviewed by at least 2 peer reviewers.
 The objective of the journal is to complete peer review and reach an editorial decision within 6 to 8 weeks of submission, at which time the corresponding author will receive written notification, including anonymous feedback from the reviewers.